SpudNyk/script-string/README.md

 # script-string

-Engine for building tagged script templates in node js
+An engine for building tagged script templates in node js.

+## Example